 Some Parting Food For Thought

-To the opponents of NC charter schools, please think about why you oppose it.
-Is it a knee-jerk political reaction?
+To the opponents of NC charter schools, please think about why you oppose them: Is it a knee-jerk political reaction?
 Are you repeating what you heard?
 Did you vet that information?

-One thing that personally really chaps my ass, are those people out there who think charters are hurting public education.
-Newsflash: Public education has been the proverbial walking wounded for the better part of thirty years in this country.
+The idea that charters are hurting public education is false.
+Public education has been the proverbial walking wounded for the better part of thirty years in this country.

 We’ve thrown money at it.
-We’ve thrown fads like Common Core and ‘New math’ at it.
+We’ve thrown money at fads like Common Core and ‘New math’.

 We’ve thrown legislation at it.
 Nothing has happened.
 The needle has stayed in the same position and has even dropped, as the latest PISA scores indicate.